Last updated: February 2023

 WiFi programming provides full distance control over your heating through an app on your phone.
 This means making changes to your heating remotely, no matter where you are in the world.
 If you happen to leave your heating on when you’re out and about, you can switch it off with a few simple taps.
 There’s no need to worry about wasting energy or racking up those electricity bills.

-In summary: Gas central heating can be used with an external smart thermostat, whereas electric heating often comes with these controls built-in, allowing for a wealth of energy-saving features.
+Gas central heating can be used with an external smart thermostat, whereas electric heating often comes with these controls built-in, allowing for a wealth of energy-saving features.

 5. Maintenance costs